Hero’s Journey Program

 Expect & give truth & honesty

-The Hero's Journey Program is administered by Mrs. Joanna Walsh, the School Counselor.
+The Hero’s Journey Program, which began during the 2004-2005 school year, is currently administered by Mrs Emily Rogers, the School Counselor.

 At Fell Charter School, all students in grades 3-8 have the opportunity to participate on the Student Leadership Committee.

 Officers and classroom representatives are elected each fall.
 Interested students campaign for these positions and deliver speeches to the student body.
 The study body registers to vote and selects from the candidates on “Election Day.”
 Win or lose, all candidates continue to be a part of the committee by attending monthly meetings and organizing school wide events and community service projects.

 Over the years, our Student Leadership Committee has led the school through projects such as:

 Make cards for the local nursing homes